Table of Contents

 Pharaoh’s cupbearer and baker (Genesis 40): when Joseph was in prison he interpreted the dreams of Pharaoh’s cupbearer and baker and one was restored to his position and the other killed.

-The Midianite and Amalekite armies (Judges 7:12-15): The enemies of Israel had a dream which was interpreted that Gideon would win the battle.
+The Midianite and Amalekite armies (Judges 7:12-15): One of the enemies of Israel had a dream which was interpreted that Gideon would win the battle.

 Samuel (1 Samuel 3): Samuel had a vision when he was a boy and God told him that He will judge the sons of Eli.